zopefoundation/meta/config/README.rst

   running the tests on GitHub Actions.
 This option has to be a list of strings.
   For the template ``c-code`` this option is currently used to replace how to install the package itself and run tests and coverage.

+additional-build-dependencies
+  Additional Python packages to install into the virtual environment before building a package with C extensions.
+This is used for the ``c-code`` template to work around issues on macOS where setuptools attempts to retrieve wheels and convert them to eggs multiple times.

 test-commands
   Replacement for the test command in ``tests.yml``.